South Dakota Shakespeare Festival 2023 Season Board of Directors

 Joe Stollenwerk, Vice President

 University of South Dakota, Assistant Professor of Directing

 Joe Stollenwerk is Assistant Professor of Directing at the University of South Dakota where he oversees the MFA Directing program and also teaches acting, playwriting, film, and theatre history.
 He received his Ph.D. in Theatre and Drama from Indiana University, his MA in English and Master of Education from Xavier University, and his BA in Drama from Kenyon College.
 He has worked with Cincinnati Shakespeare Company, Know Theatre, Cincinnati Fringe Festival, Indiana Festival Theatre, Black Hills Playhouse, and many others, including Ovation Theatre Company in Cincinnati, which he co-founded and served as Artistic Director for nine years.

 Vermillion Community Member

 Rich Holland was raised, educated, and worked in Los Angeles, California.
 He is an electrical engineer who had a 35-year career as an Aerospace Engineer and Manager.
 In California, Rich’s hobbies included early music performance, management of early music workshops, and performances for the Southern California Recorder Society.
-After retirement and moving to South Dakota, Rich was elected to City Councils and has served nine years to date.
+After retirement and moving to South Dakota, Rich was elected to the Vermillion City Council and has served nine years to date.

 Rebecca Bailey, Director